Hamms/wc3-route-guide/Reign of Chaos/2 - Path of the Damned (Undead Campaign)/README.md

 # Reign of Chaos: Path of the Damned

+## Video Overview

+[This SGDQ submission video](https://www.youtube.com/watch?v=R7nSDl3vnfs) for the RoC Undead Campaign is a fantastic resource; the primary goal of the video is to demonstrate to GDQ staff what it might look like to feature this route in an event, but that means the video includes a lot of explanation not just of the route, but of individual strats and techniques and even some explanatory context. _Great_ information for a first-time runner, and the primary resource on which this guide was originally based.
+Credit to CovertMuffin for making such a useful reference without even intending to.

 ## blasterpoard's overview

 - **UD1** is easy; look at blasterpoard's' campaign WR